paritytech/parity-bridges-common/docs/testing-scenarios.md

 3. [Kusama] Transfer 2 DOTs to `p(kAlice)` from the multisig:
    - Send `multisig::as_multi_threshold_1(vec![p(pAlice)], balances::Transfer(p(kAlice), 2))`

-Scenario 5: Kusama Treasury staking & nominating validators with DOTs.
+Scenario 5: Kusama Treasury staking & nominating validators with DOTs
 ---------------------------

-Scenario 6: Kusama Treasury voting in Polkadot's democracy proposal.
+Scenario 6: Kusama Treasury voting in Polkadot's democracy proposal
 ---------------------------

 Potentially interesting scenarios
 ===========================

-Scenario 7: Polkadot's Bob spending his DOTs by using Kusama chain.
+Scenario 7: Polkadot's Bob spending his DOTs by using Kusama chain
 ---------------------------

 We can assume he holds KSM.
 Problem: he can pay fees, but can't really send (sign) a transaction?
 Shall we support some kind of dispatcher?

-Scenario 8: Kusama Governance taking over Kusama's Alice DOT holdings.
+Scenario 8: Kusama Governance taking over Kusama's Alice DOT holdings
 ---------------------------

 We use `SourceRoot` call to transfer her's DOTs to Kusama treasury.
-We could instead allow `root` to send as `CallOrigin::SourceAccount`.
-`
+Source chain root should also be able to send messages as `CallOrigin::SourceAccount(Alice)` though.